 All firms should consider these issues and understand the impact they have on their firm.

 Passporting allows firms authorised in an EEA state to conduct business within other EEA states based on their ‘home’ member state authorisation.
-After Brexit, and any implementation period, passporting in its current form will end for the financial firms currently using it in the UK.
-This may change depending on any future agreement with the EU.
+After the UK’s withdrawal from the EU, and any implementation period, passporting in its current form will end.
+The position following exit will depend on, for example, any future agreement with the EU.